 A scam is a trick developed by unscrupulous people to steal your money or personal information.

 Scammers can use phone, email, text message and mail to contact people.
-Below is some information to help you identify and protect yourself from three of the most common scams.
+Below is some information to help you identify and protect yourself from the most common scams.

 The scammers send you a genuine-looking letter, email, text message or social media post which tells you that you have won a prize.
 The prize might be money, a holiday, a smartphone or a shopping voucher.
 To claim the prize, they say you must first pay a tax or fee, or send them your bank account details.